Skip to content

 Daikon: The Great Root at the Heart of Japanese Cuisine

-Daikon, literally “big root,” is a mainstay of Japanese gastronomy.
-Behind its imposing appearance and delicate sweetness, this giant white radish, known by the scientific name Raphanus sativus , hides a world of flavors and traditions.
+Daikon, literally "large root", is a cornerstone of Japanese cuisine.
+Behind its imposing appearance and delicate sweetness, this giant white radish, known scientifically as Raphanus sativus , hides a world of flavors and traditions.

 A Root of Exceptional Dimensions

-The daikon can reach up to 1 meter long and weigh 3 kg , far from the pink radishes we are used to.
-Its shape varies according to the variety: straight and elongated, swollen like a turnip or round like a football.
-For example, in the rich volcanic soils of Kyushu, we find short and wide daikons, while the most common varieties, also available in the West, weigh about 300 g for a length of 30 cm .
+The daikon radish can grow up to 1 meter long and weigh 3 kg , a far cry from the pink radishes we're used to.
+Its shape varies depending on the variety: straight and elongated, plump like a turnip, or round like a football.
+For example, in the rich volcanic soils of Kyushu, you'll find short, wide daikons, while the most common varieties, also available in the West, weigh around 300 g and are 30 cm long.

-Its smooth white skin, sometimes adorned with a green shade around its leaves, makes it a vegetable that is as aesthetic as it is tasty.
+Its smooth, white skin, sometimes adorned with a green hue around its leaves, makes it a vegetable that is as aesthetically pleasing as it is tasty.

 Daikon in the Kitchen: A Chameleon of Flavors

-Daikon is omnipresent in Japanese cuisine, both for its sweet and juicy flavor and for its nutritional virtues .
-Low in calories, rich in vitamins , mineral salts and soft fibers , it helps in the digestion of proteins, starches and fats.
+Daikon radish is ubiquitous in Japanese cuisine, prized for its sweet and juicy flavor as well as its nutritional benefits .
+Low in calories and rich in vitamins , minerals , and gentle fibers , it aids in the digestion of proteins, starches, and fats.

 Raw: Crisp and Refined

-• Daikon Snow : Finely grated on a metal plate or rough plate, the daikon transforms into a translucent and airy snow, ideal for accompanying salads or enhancing sauces accompanying fried foods.
+• Daikon snow : Finely grated on a metal plate or rough plate, daikon transforms into a translucent and airy snow, ideal for accompanying salads or enhancing sauces for fried foods.

-• Momiji-oroshi : When daikon snow is colored with red pepper, it takes on a purple hue reminiscent of maple leaves.
+• Momiji-oroshi : When daikon radish is colored with red chili pepper, it takes on a purple hue reminiscent of maple leaves.
 This condiment, called "momiji-oroshi," is perfect for adding a spicy and aesthetic touch to your dishes.

-When salted, fermented and dried, daikon becomes the famous takuan , a staple of tsukemono (Japanese pickles).
-This bright yellow, crunchy stick is a favorite ingredient for nori-maki (sushi rolled in nori seaweed).
+When salted, fermented, and dried, daikon becomes the famous takuan , a staple of tsukemono (Japanese pickles).
+This bright yellow, crunchy stick is a choice ingredient for nori-maki (sushi rolled in nori seaweed).

 In simmered dishes, daikon reveals a melting texture and absorbs surrounding flavors, making it an ideal companion for soups and stews.

-Daikon is also a symbol of Japanese culinary perfection .
-Apprentice chefs practice on this large root to master knife techniques, such as:
+The daikon radish is also a symbol of Japanese culinary perfection .
+Apprentice cooks practice on this large root vegetable to master knife techniques, such as:

-• Katsura-muki : Transforming a section of daikon into a long, smooth, translucent ribbon, perfect for cutting into ultra-thin filaments, often used to accompany sashimi.
+• Katsura-muki : Transforming a section of daikon into a long, translucent, smooth ribbon, perfect for cutting into ultra-thin filaments, often used to accompany sashimi.

-• Flowers and decorations : The soft daikon ribbons also lend themselves to creating delicate flowers that enhance dishes.
+• Flowers and decorations : The soft daikon ribbons are also suitable for creating delicate flowers that enhance dishes.

 Refined Recipe: Daikon Sandwich with Shiso and Salted Plum